-NOTE by Robert Hill: There is a Jonathan Hill with a son Moses in Georgia.
+NOTE by Robert Hill: There is a Jonathan Hill with a son Moses Hill in Georgia.
 I can't find the info or date right now, but I wonder if he is the son (Number 4??).
 Also The Harrison & Kirkland Families originally came from around Fairfax County Virginia.
+Later information shows he may be related to a Moses Hill (wife ??Lewis) of Virginia.